Peter Bunnell: Life and career

 Bunnell joined the Museum of Modern Art staff in New York in 1966, on a temporary assignment to review and catalogue its collection of photographs, and in 1968 became Associate Curator of the Department of Photography.
-In 1970 he was named the Curator of the Department of Photography at the Museum.
+In 1970, he was named the Curator of the Department of Photography at the Museum.
 Two years later he was invited to teach at Princeton University and was given the position of David Hunter McAlpin Professor of the History of Photography and Modern Art.
 This was the first endowed professorship in the history of photography in the United States.
 That same year he curated a show at the museum called Photography into Sculpture, the first comprehensive survey of photographically formed images used in a sculptural manner.
 The show has been called "one of the great contributions to the history of photography" due to its intent to redefine photography in a new spatial concept.

 From 1973 to 1978 Bunnell was also the Director of the Princeton University Art Museum, where he helped build the collection of photographic holdings into "one of the great North American teaching collections."
 He later served as Curator of the Minor White Archive and as Curator of Photography at Princeton University Art Museum.

-In 1979 he was awarded a Guggenheim Foundation Fellowship for further study of the history of photography.
+In 1979, he was awarded a Guggenheim Foundation Fellowship for further study of the history of photography.
 Bunnell received a fellowship from the Asian Cultural Council in 1984 that enabled him to travel and lecture extensively in Japan.
 He returned briefly to Japan in 1995 as a consultant to the National Museum of Modern Art, Tokyo.
 He later taught at New York University, Dartmouth College, Yale University and the University of Florida.

+Bunnell became the acknowledged expert on Minor White's work, and his 1989 book Minor White: The Eye That Shapes still stands as the most complete single source of information on the photographer.

 In 2002, Bunnell retired from his post at Princeton.
 That same year the U.S. Postal Service issued a set of postage stamps called Masters of American Photography featuring photographers and images selected by Bunnell.

 In 2011, Princeton University announced the endowment of the Peter C. Bunnell Curatorship in Photography.

 In April 2019, Bunnell donated about 110 archival boxes of materials from his personal archive (Peter C. Bunnell Papers) to the Manuscripts Division of the Princeton University Library.
 The papers donated to the Library complemented a separate gift to the Princeton University Art Museum of more than 30 years of his correspondence and other materials relating to its Minor White and Clarence H. White archival collections.